About the Program

 - Intend to pursue a research career in a natural science, mathematics, or engineering

 - Have a college grade point average of at least a 3.00 on a 4.00 scale

-- Be a United States citizen, a resident alien, or, in the case of nominees from Puerto Rico, American Samoa, Guam, the Virgin Islands, or the Commonwealth of the Mariana Islands, a United States national.
+- Be a United States citizen from the 50 states or the District of Columbia; a U.S. national for those students nominated from Puerto Rico, Guam, the Virgin Islands, American Samoa, or the Commonwealth of the Mariana Islands; or a permanent resident.